Last Updated on

 Remember not to make the skip too heavy for the collector to lift.
 A good average is 40% heavy items and 60% lighter.
 Don’t fill a large skip to the brim with bricks!

 Double check what can and can’t be thrown in a skip.
-Common restricted items include electricals, tyres, batteries, paint cans, hazardous waste and plasterboard.
+Commonly restricted items include electricals, tyres, batteries, paint cans, hazardous waste and plasterboard.
 Your skip hire company will be able to provide a full list.

 Avoid having to hire a skip for longer by securely covering your skip overnight.
 Neighbours and passers-by are quick to use skips as handy receptacles for their own rubbish, meaning less space for yours.